 Essex has one of the largest populations of people affected by Asperger syndrome in the country.
 Asperger syndrome is often poorly understood by health, mental health, education and social services professionals and as a result families are left isolated, dealing with unusual and difficult behaviour with little or no support.

 In 1997 a group of parents of children with Asperger syndrome got together to try and do something to improve the situation for themselves and other families in Essex and started the parent support group ‘Supporting Asperger Families in Essex’ (SAFE).

 Since our first meeting in April 1997 we have been in contact with nearly 1000 families.
-We have four parent support groups meeting regularly across the county.
+We have a parent support group in the south of the county and plans are under way to set up a further one to support parents in the north of Essex.
 Our membership is drawn from Essex, the southern half of Suffolk and the northern fringes of London.

 Our aim is to support and encourage the professionals who deal with our Asperger community, to help them understand the condition and to develop effective strategies and services.